Amazon Redshift Architecture Basics: Understanding Core Data Warehouse Design

 • Data encryption during storage and transmission

-• Access controls and authentication policies
+• Access control and authentication policies

-• Data retention policies and audit logs
+• Data retention and audit logging

 • Cross-border data transfer regulations